waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Interaction Pre-check:** Before pressing 'A' to interact with any NPC or object, I must first perform a pre-check: verify my character is standing on an adjacent tile AND is facing the target directly.
 Wasting a turn on a failed interaction due to poor positioning is a critical error.
 - **Proactive Stunning:** To avoid wasting turns on failed interactions with moving NPCs, the default strategy must be to use `stun_npc` to freeze them in place *before* attempting to approach and talk to them.
 - **Pathing Interruption:** Even short, automated paths can be interrupted by moving NPCs.
 Proactive stunning is the most reliable strategy to ensure path execution and successful interaction.
-- **Pathing Around Off-Screen Objects:** When planning long paths that go off-screen, I must consult my map markers to manually account for known off-screen obstacles (like NPCs).
-My `find_path` tool is blind to off-screen objects, and relying on it alone for long paths will lead to interruptions.

 # Game Mechanics & Systems
 - The Day/Night cycle is an important mechanic in this game, affecting events.